DhruvaD1/MonteCarlo-LLVM-CUDA-Optimization/README.md

 ## Overview

-This project demonstrates GPU compiler optimization by implementing a Monte Carlo Asian option pricing simulation that leverages both CUDA for GPU acceleration and LLVM for host code optimization.
+This is a GPU compiler optimization for the Monte Carlo Asian option pricing that leverages both CUDA for GPU acceleration and LLVM for host code optimization.
 The system achieves increased performance on NVIDIA RTX Cards.

 ## Key Features